 One of her other favourite pastimes is rolling in random poo on field paths.
-Fox, badger, bird, or even another dog’s, she’s not fussy to be honest.
+Fox, badger, bird, she’s not fussy to be honest.
 As long as she can roll in it repeatedly so it really sticks to her fur and maximises those heady country smells, that’s all she really cares about.

 How have I chosen the Best Vegan Dog Shampoos?